Code-Institute-Submissions/mtopircean-project2/README.md

 #### Theme
 When considering the website theme the general idea was to provide a robotic, calculator feeling for the user, to inspire the idea of a well documented and mathematical approach to their need.
-Intention was to also create an enviorement that would be easy to understand and use.
+Intention was to also create an environment that would be easy to understand and use.
 I`ve opted to try and limit the amount of information in the page with the use of different placeholders for the input areas and to move larger amount of information inside modals easy to access.

 #### Colour Selection
-Colors where selected in line with the theme, but also to offer a high level of accessibility and contrast.
+colours where selected in line with the theme, but also to offer a high level of accessibility and contrast.
 It has suffered several changes during the development process as I`ve wanted maintain clear and easy to read and print data.
-The choice was also due to the amount of options we I have in regards of functionality and the interest to create a separation, or a uniqe identifier.
+The choice was also due to the amount of options we I have in regards of functionality and the interest to create a separation, or a unique identifier.

-List of colors used:
+List of colours used:
 ![Alt text](/readme/other/colour-selection.jpg)